Table of Contents

 WORK EXPERIENCE

-• Oversee weekly meetings by booking conference rooms, confirming attendance, organising notes, and distributing appropriate documentation to each member ahead of time
+• Co-ordinate weekly meetings by booking conference rooms, confirming attendance, organising notes, and distributing documentation in advance

-• Schedule appointments and manage the monthly calendars of 10 members of the B2B marketing team
+• Manage monthly calendars and schedule appointments for 10 members of the B2B marketing team

-• Manage a budget of £150,000 to help arrange international trips for executives as well as business events for senior managers
+• Oversee a £150,000 budget to co-ordinate international travel for executives and organise business events for senior management

 • Assisted 3 senior executives with their daily work schedules, conference meetings, and travel plans